scholarslab/scholarslab.github.io/collections/_posts/2025-12-08-gis-mapping-taught-through-the-theory-of-accompaniment.md

 ---
-author: Jessica Gómez
+author: jessica-gómez
 date: 2025-12-08
 layout: post
-slug: praxis-blogpost
+slug: gis-mapping-taught-through-the-theory-of-accompaniment
 title: "GIS Mapping Taught Through the Theory of Accompaniment"
+category: essay
 ---
 Geographic Information System (GIS) mapping attaches a dataset to a specific space and place, substantiating a relationship between the two as not only directly related but as affected by or moved to that specific point on a map.
 However, when thinking about how to teach a workshop on mapping to a group, one problem came to mind: we are in a generation with a profound lack of relationship to and with maps and the locations of countries.
 Which, in general, is its own point of discussion; however, when considering migration and mapping, a recognition of this lack became a focus for me.
 The question formed: how do I first get people not only to see, but really understand this non-relationship?